sgerhart/clarion/QUICK_START.md

 Once everything is running:

 1. **Explore the Admin Console** - Navigate through all tabs
-2. **Run Clustering** - Use the API or Streamlit UI to cluster endpoints
+2. **Run Clustering** - Use the API or React frontend to cluster endpoints
 3. **Generate Policies** - Create SGACL policies from clusters
 4. **Customize Policies** - Use the customization workflow
 5. **Export Policies** - Export to Cisco ISE format